ciphrd/audio-visualization-starter/README.md

 I thought about a good way to introduce this project in a few lines, but I think there is none.
 Either I was leaving you with a few informations on how to use this, either I was going for a full-Terminator doc with as much infos as possible for you tu use this.
 The doc is not yet complete, but I did my best to give you a place where you can find informations on how to use this project.
 I'm not even sure somebody went through all this shit or will ever see this project.
 But ffs, if I have at least helped 1 person, I will be happy.

 I am opened to discuss about Music Visualization, this starter kit project, or whatever you want, feel free to contact me (but no nudes, please).
-You can do through my website, and take a look at my work in the meantime if you want to: [http://crespy-baptiste.com](http://crespy-baptiste.com).
+You can do so using my website, and take a look at my work in the meantime if you want to: [http://crespy-baptiste.com](http://crespy-baptiste.com).

 # Credits